dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 9. Select **Create**.

 ## Try it out
-With the policies you’ve just created, any iOS device that attempts to sign in to Office 365 email will be required to enroll in Intune and use the Outlook mobile app for iOS.
-You can test this by attempting to use the native email app on an iOS device to sign in to Office 365 email by using credentials from your test tenant.
+With the policies you’ve created, any iOS device that attempts to sign in to Office 365 email will be required to enroll in Intune and use the Outlook mobile app for iOS.
+To test this scenario on an iOS device, try signing in to Exchange Online using credentials for a user in your test tenant.
 You’ll be prompted to enroll the device and install the Outlook mobile app.
 1. To test on an iPhone, go to **Settings** > **Passwords & Accounts** > **Add Account** > **Exchange**.
 2. Enter the email address for a user in your test tenant, and then press **Next**.
 3. Press **Sign In**.